Aryan180703/FE/README.md

             await _repository.AddRoleRequestAsync(roleRequest);

+            try
+            {
                 await _emailService.SendEmailAsync(
                     User.Identity.Name,
                     $"Your application to become a {request.RequestedRole} has been accepted.
 We will review it and get back to you soon.", "Role Request Submitted"
                 );
+            }
+            catch (Exception ex)
+            {
+                return Ok(new ResponseDTO<string>
+                {
+                    Success = true,
+                    Message = "Role request submitted successfully, but failed to send email notification: " + ex.Message, });
+            }

             return Ok(new ResponseDTO<string>
             {